hardwario/pxt-microbit-hardwario/README.md

 # Reference
 ---
 ## co2 #hardwario-co2
 Starts periodic measurement on [HARDWARIO CO2 Module](https://shop.hardwario.com/co2-module/) and returns the value of CO2 in the air.
-The first initialization takes around 1 minute then it measures every 3 seconds.
+The first initialization takes around 1 minute then it measures every 3 seconds by default, you can change the time with the special block.
 ```sig
 hardwario.co2()
 ```

 ## illuminance #hardwario-illuminance
 Starts periodic measurement on [HARDWARIO Lux Meter Tag](https://shop.hardwario.com/lux-meter-tag/) and returns the value of light intensity in the lux.
-It updates the value every 3 seconds.
+It updates the value every 3 seconds by default, you can change the time with the special block.
 ```sig
 hardwario.illuminance()
 ```

 ## temperature #hardwario-temperature
 Starts periodic measurement on [HARDWARIO Temperature Tag](https://shop.hardwario.com/temperature-tag/) and returns the value of temperature in Celsius.
-It updates the value every 3 seconds.
+It updates the value every 3 seconds by default, you can change the time with the special block.
 ```sig
 hardwario.temperature()
 ```

 ## voc #hardwario-voc
 Starts periodic measurement on [HARDWARIO VOC Tag](https://shop.hardwario.com/voc-tag/) and returns the value of voc(volatile organic compound) in tvoc.
-It updates the value every 3 seconds.
+It updates the value every 3 seconds by default, you can change the time with the special block.
 ```sig
 hardwario.voc()
 ```